How to start a business in Texas

 Set up payroll

-Since Texas has no state income tax, payroll is simpler compared to other states.
-However, you still need to handle federal payroll obligations:
+Since Texas has no state income tax, payroll is simpler than in many other states.
+However, you still need to handle federal payroll obligations.

-- Federal income tax withholding: Based on employee W-4 forms
+- Federal income tax withholding: based on each employee's W-4 form

 - Social Security and Medicare (FICA): 7.65% employer contribution

-Payroll software like Xero automates calculations, filings, and payments to help you stay compliant.
+Payroll software like Xero automates calculations, filings, and payments to help you stay compliant and save time.

 Find funding options

 Starting a business requires capital for registration fees, equipment, inventory, and operating expenses.
-Here are the main funding options for Texas small businesses.
+Choosing the right funding source depends on how much you need, how quickly you need it, and how much control you want to keep.

 Self-funding (bootstrapping)

-Self-funding (bootstrapping) means using personal savings, credit cards, or assets to start your business.
-You maintain full control and stay debt-free, though you're responsible for all the financial risk.
-Create a detailed budget before committing personal funds.
+Self-funding means using personal savings, credit cards, or assets to start your business.
+You maintain full control and avoid debt to lenders, though you take on all the financial risk yourself.
+Create a detailed budget before committing personal funds so you know exactly how much you're putting on the line.

-SBA-backed loans are government-guaranteed loans issued through participating banks and lenders.
-The SBA guarantee reduces lender risk, making approval easier for small businesses that need additional support to qualify for traditional loans.
+Small Business Administration (SBA)-backed loans are government-guaranteed loans issued through participating banks and lenders.
+The SBA guarantee reduces the lender's risk, making it easier for small businesses to qualify that might not meet traditional loan requirements.

 - Maintain a credit score above 680